Negative Balance Protection – What It Is and Why It Matters

 How does it work in a real trading situation?

-Here’s an example of how negative balance protection works:
+Here is an example of how negative balance protection works:

 Negative balance protection only matters to traders who already understand how margin, collateral, and liquidation interact.
 Traders who do not understand these mechanics should not be in leveraged markets yet.

-Is it possible to have a negative balance in trading?
+What causes a negative balance in trading?

 Other reasons for a negative balance can include: